display/Umbraco-Embedded-Content/README.md

 ## Installation

+The preferred way to install Embedded Content is through NuGet

+### Option 1: NuGet

 Embedded Content is available as a NuGet [package](https://www.nuget.org/packages/DisPlay.Umbraco.EmbeddedContent).

 To install run the following command in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console)